$q-$Wiener ($\alpha,q)-$ Ornstein-Uhlenbeck processes. A generalization of known processes: Introduction

 The paper is organized as follows.
 As we mentioned, in the second section we recall definition and summarize basic properties of 1TSP's.
-The next section is still dedicated mainly to certain auxiliary properties of discrete time 1TSP's that are necessary to perform our construction.
-In the fourth section we introduce continuous version of 1TSP ($\left( q,\alpha\right) -$OU process) and prove its existence.
-Then we define $q-$Wiener as a continuous time transformation of $\left( q,\alpha\right) -$OU process.
-Later parts of this section are devoted to presentation of two processes that were mentioned earlier and listing or proving some of their properties.
-We indicate their connection with emerging quadratic harness theory.
-We point out here where is the mistake causing that Weso\l owski's martingale characterization contained in \cite{Wes} of Wiener process is not true.
-The fact that is not true is already known to Weso\l owski (see e.g.\cite{bryc05} where processes denying this characterization are pointed out).
+The next section is still dedicated mainly to certain auxiliary properties of the discrete time 1TSP's that are necessary to perform our construction.
+In the fourth section we introduce continuous version of 1TSP ($(\alpha,q)-$OU process) and prove its existence.
+Then we define $q-$Wiener as a continuous time transformation of $(\alpha,q)-$OU process.
+Later parts of this section are devoted to presentation of the two processes and listing or proving some of their properties.
+We indicate their connection with an emerging quadratic harness theory.

+We point out here where is the mistake causing that Weso\l owski's martingale characterization of the Wiener process contained in \cite{Wes} is not true.
+The fact that is not true was already known to Weso\l owski (see e.g. \cite{bryc05} where processes denying his characterization are pointed out).

 The fifth section presents some obvious open problems that come to mind almost directly.
-The last (sixth) section contains lengthy proofs of the results from previous sections.
+The last (sixth) section contains lengthy proofs of the results from the previous sections.

 It is known that 1TSP exist with parameter $q>1$ (see \cite{Szab}).
 It's transition distribution is then discrete.
-We show in this paper that $q-$Wiener and ($q,\alpha)-$Ornstein-Uhlenbeck processes do not exist for $q>1.$
+We show in this paper that $q-$Wiener and $(\alpha,q)-$Ornstein--Uhlenbeck processes do not exist for $q>1.$